sahaikunwar/sahaikunwar.github.io/README.md

 - Kids
 - Health and Medicines

+Behaviour:

+- YouTube and Instagram links are embedded and play inside the page.
-Videos are shown **embedded on the page** whenever possible (YouTube, Facebook, Instagram), with a backup link to open in a new tab.
+- Facebook "share" links and other platforms are shown as clickable thumbnail-style cards (like WhatsApp), with a button to open the video in a new tab.
+- Thumbnails can be:
+  - Automatically generated for YouTube, or
+  - Manually supplied via a `thumbnail` column in Google Sheets.

 ## Structure